Lukinoh/mario-kart-world-time-trial-browser/README.md

 - // CanvasImageData & CanvasDrawImage
 - Try to use webworker to improve performance
 - Add support to determine that there is not more shrooms
-- Make function parametrizable and improve shroom detection
+- Improve shroom detection
+- Do no check image size are the same
+- add solidjs router
+- add vitest (may need jsdom or something similar)